A recent study showed that in the UK, reports of burnout have doubled amongst employees over the last year.

-You don’t have to aim for a Nobel Prize, instead you can write a thoughtful text message to someone, buy some flowers for someone you know has been struggling or perhaps send someone a card.
+You don’t have to aim for a Nobel Prize - instead you can write a thoughtful text message, buy some flowers for someone you know has been struggling or perhaps send them a card.

 2. Offer Help

-Burnout is extremely tiring so most likely will not ask other people for help due to not wanting to burden others with their struggles.
-Perhaps you could offer to take some household jobs off their hands like doing a load of washing or ironing, tidying up for them or even cooking a meal for them.
+Burnout is extremely tiring so most likely people experiencing this will not ask others for help, due to not wanting to burden them with their struggles.
+Perhaps you could offer to take some household jobs off their hands like doing a load of washing or ironing, tidying up for them or even cooking a meal.